 The comfort test

-One of the recurring complaints among booster seat reviews is a hard seat and inadequate padding.
+One of the recurring complaints among booster car seat reviews is a hard seat and inadequate padding.
 To test the comfort, we not only sought insight from our six-year-old helper, but measured the amount of padding on each seat.

 Britax - Pioneer

 The cushion of the Bubblebum, which is an inflatable booster seat and therefore could not be subjected to the “needle test,” was measured by pressing down on the seat and measuring the distance between the top and bottom.
-That’s why you see such a marked difference between the Bubblebum and the other contenders in the above chart.
+That’s why you see such a marked difference between the Bubblebum and the other booster car seats in the above chart.
 Feedback from our six-year-old researcher indicated that this cushion of air also resulted in more comfort, but that the additional comfort was neutralized by the fact that there was nowhere to rest his arms.

 The convenience test